Odisaodi/knotter/README.md

 # knotter
-An app for browsing specific Image boards
+An app for browsing specific Image boards aka (e926 and similar)